 What treatments work?
-Surgery offers the best chances for long-term survival.
+Surgery often offers the best chance for long-term survival.
 The cytoreduction with HIPEC has become the standard of care for peritoneal mesothelioma patients.
 The procedure removes tumors from the abdomen and treats the affected area with heated chemotherapy.

 Treatments for Peritoneal Mesothelioma

 Patients diagnosed with peritoneal mesothelioma most often receive the above-mentioned cytoreductive surgery with heated intraperitoneal chemotherapy (HIPEC).
 This combination of treatments is also generally known as a multimodal therapy.
 Dr. Paul Sugarbaker, one of the most respected mesothelioma specialists in the U.S., pioneered the addition of HIPEC to the procedure.